hannobraun/hanno.braun-odw.eu/content/notes/the-world-needs-another-cad-program/index.md

 ### 3. It is GUI-based.

 I know this one is controversial, but I think CAD should be code-first.
-[I've already written about that](/notes/code-cad-advantages), so head over to that article, if you're interested in learning more.
+[I've already written about that](/notes/code-cad-advantages), so head over to that article, if you want to learn more.

 Here, we lose {{ ext_link(text="FreeCAD", url="https://www.freecadweb.org/") }}, {{ ext_link(text="SolveSpace", url="https://solvespace.com/") }} (both which I use from time to time), and a bunch of others.